AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 Launching the Controller
 ==============================

 After subscribing to the metered offer and receiving your license key, click the link in the "License key for Aviatrix Metered Controller and Copilot" email you received.
-This link opens the Azure marketaplace to the Aviatrix Secure Networking Platform BYOL (Bring Your Own License) page.
+This link opens the Azure marketplace to the Aviatrix Secure Networking Platform BYOL (Bring Your Own License) page.

 Launching the Controller VM from the Azure Marketplace Portal
 -------------------------------------------------------------------------------

 #.
-On the Aviatrix Securet Network Platform BYOL page, click **Get it Now**.
+On the Aviatrix Secure Network Platform BYOL page, click **Get it Now**.

     |aviatrix_byol_offer_azure_marketplace|